osmoscraft/osmosnote/BACKLOG.md

 ## Bug backlog

+- Bug: When moving lines with Ctrl + up/down arrow, the window won't scroll up/down.
 - Bug: List movement is broken in 202104122000878
 - Bug: CJK input doesn't work on blank lines: consider using `<br>` for empty line
 - Bug: emoji (and other unicode characters) got split in caret movement.
 Consider using default arrow key handling.